 For corporations, tax planning includes timely analysis and predetermination of cross-border transactions, careful planning of all international tax aspects of restructuring, s well as the right choice of entity form.
 Form individual clients, prevalent questions include whether a green card holder should pursue U.S. citizenship, under what circumstances a U.S. citizen should abandon citizenship, preventing “exit tax” when leaving the United States, and avoiding double taxation.
 Both corporate and individual clients must understand the impact of double taxation treaties and totalization agreements.

-Tax compliance means to do what the IRS wants you to do.
+Tax compliance means to do what the tax authorities want you to do.
 In the United States, this includes not only reporting income worldwide, but also filing “information returns” to notify the IRS about a variety of cross-border transactions and foreign assets regardless of whether they are taxable or not.
 If the IRS catches omissions before you come forth, those omissions can become extremely expensive, so it is important to know about the amnesty programs that are available.

 Simple individual or even simple corporate returns are best handled by a competent local CPA or even with self-help software.
 When things get more complex, however, especially if international issues are involved, it can quickly become too complicated for the taxpayer or for a professional who does not specialize in international issues.
 The consequences can be costly.

 Most taxpayers are uncomfortable dealing directly with the IRS.
 Many tax professionals in the United States, on the other hand, find it cumbersome to communicate with German-speaking colleagues whose English is not very good, or to decipher German-language documents, including tax returns.
 Another perceived obstacle is the location of your tax professional.
 These problems go away if you work with Hirsch Tax Law.